 - 1. Be safe, appropriate and not disrupt or interfere with the educational process.
 Some examples include but are not limited to: chains, metal studs, sharp objects/studs, costumes, masks, articles of clothing/materials that cover face (i.e., hoods), head, and/or body.
 All articles of clothing are under the discretion of the administration and must be adhered to.
 Failure to do so will result in disciplinary action.
 This includes, but is not limited to having him/her change into something that is approved by administration, placing him/her into SAP (Student Alternative Placement) or sending the student home. - 2.
 Recognize that extremely brief garments such as tube tops, net tops, halter-tops, spaghetti straps, plunging necklines (front and/or back) and see-through garments are not appropriate. - 3.
 Ensure that underwear is completely covered with outer clothing. - 4.
 Include footwear at all times.
 Footwear that is a safety hazard will not be allowed. - 5.
-No hats are worn during the school day unless special permission is granted. - 6.
+At the High School, hats may be worn in hallways, the commons area, and in the lunchroom.
+Hats may be worn in classrooms IF and ONLY IF a teacher allows it and MUST be removed at the teacher's request.
+Failure to comply with a teacher's request will be considered an act of insubordination and subject to disciplinary consequences.
+Hats cannot be prohibited where there exists a case of a medical or religious purpose. - 6.
 Not include items that are vulgar, obscene, and libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability. - 7.
 Not promote and/or endorse youth gangs, the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities.
 Students who violate the student dress code shall be required to modify their appearance by covering or removing the offending item and, if necessary or practical, replacing it with an acceptable item.
 Any student who refuses to do so shall be subject to discipline.
 Any student who repeatedly fails to comply with the dress code shall be subject to further discipline, up to and including out of school suspension.